johannschopplich/nuxt-api-party/docs/guide/getting-started.md

 ## Step 3: Set up the API endpoints

-Prepare your first API connection by setting an endpoint object with the following properties for the `apiParty` module option:
+Prepare your first API connection by setting an endpoint object.
+Each key represents an endpoint ID, which is used to generate the composables.
+The value is an object with the following properties:

+- `url`: The URL of the API endpoint
+- `token`: The API token to use for the endpoint (optional)
+- `query`: The query parameters to use for the endpoint (optional)
+- `headers`: The headers to use for the endpoint (optional)

 ```ts
 // `nuxt.config.ts`